 Subsequently, the statute was amended to give MoDOT the opportunity to enter into design-build contracts on no more than two percent of the total number of all state highway system projects awarded to contracts for construction from projects listed in the commission’s approved statewide transportation improvement project for that state fiscal year.
-Authority to enter into design-build projects granted by this section shall expire on July 1, 2018, unless extended by statute.

 Design-build is a delivery method that includes hiring one contracting team to complete the design work and build the highway improvement under one contract.
 MoDOT provides the project goals, budget and schedule and the contractor team completes the work.
 This technique has been known to significantly save time and provide cost savings.

 U.S. Route 54 “Champ Clark Bridge” over the Mississippi River – Pike County

 This project will build a new bridge over the Mississippi River, connecting Louisiana, Mo., with the state of Illinois.
 The existing narrow two-lane bridge, built in 1928, is a five-span truss with just a 20-foot deck.
 The project is expected to cost $63 million, split evenly between Missouri and Illinois.
 In 2015, the project received a $10 million TIGER Discretionary Grant from the U.S. Department of Transportation.

 June 2017 Proposals due

 July 2017 MHTC select best-value proposer